Step by step instructions and complete listings of the prayers associated with the rosary.

 Visit our favorite Catholic sites on the web.

 Shannon Cutler joined Personalized Rosaries as a business partner in January 2013!
 Shannon and Darlene have been close friends since 2003.
-Shannon will be taking over the business upon Darlene's retirement...whenever that may be.
-For now, we are quite blessed to be making rosaries together for our customers!
+Shannon has taken over the online business since Darlene's retirement; however, Darlene is never far from the business and is always available to make rosaries by request.

 Short Story of Personalized Rosaries